Subway Terminal Building: Hill Street Station

-The site was established as Hill Street Station, the downtown terminus of the Los Angeles Pacific Railroad.
+The site was established as Hill Street Station, the downtown terminus of the Los Angeles Pacific Railroad which was intended to be temporary until a permanent depot could be erected at the site of the old Masonic Temple.
+Hill Street began accepting passengers on March 31, 1908 as the streetcar lines to Venice via Hollywood were converted to standard gauge, though the station buildings were not completed for a few more days.
+It replaced the company's old passenger facilities on 4th Street between Hill and Broadway.
 Pacific Electric acquired the property along with the railroad's other assets in the Great Merger of 1911, which saw the consolidation of most of the area's local railways.

 Success

 As street traffic grew in downtown Los Angeles, the Pacific Electric Railway undertook its most ambitious project, a dedicated right of way into downtown through a tunnel; the first hub, Main Street Station, which served passengers boarding trains to the south and east, was reached by trains sharing the streets.

 To loosen traffic congestion that clogged the streets, the California Railroad Commission in 1922 issued Order No. 9928, which called the Pacific Electric to build an electrified tunnel to bypass downtown's busy streets.
 Plans for the second station for electric trains to the north and west of the region—the “Hollywood Subway”—as the project came to be known, were drafted as early as February 1924, and ground was broken in May of the same year.

 After eighteen months of building and $1.25 million spent ($ adjusted for inflation), the Subway Terminal opened to the public on December 1, 1925.